containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 ![img6](img/warnings_micromark.png)

 The **highlight** and **when** properties are optional.
-They are used to change the background color or define when the content column should be visible, respectively.
+They are used to change the background color or define when the content column should be visible.

 #### Component

-Podman Desktop has some built-in components that can fit perfectly into an onboarding workflow, like the `create new connection` wizard.
+Podman Desktop has some built-in components that can fit perfectly into an onboarding workflow, such as the `create new connection` wizard.
-If you are working on an extension that allows creating a Kubernetes cluster, it would not make sense to recreate a page where the user can add the name, the resources to use, etc. This is when the component field comes in handy.
+If you are working on an extension that allows creating a Kubernetes cluster, it would not make sense to re-create a page where the user can add the name, the resources to use, and so on.
+This is when the component field comes in handy.

 By specifying the component you want to import, all the elements, styling, and actions are embedded into the step.